Dr Fiona Corke

 I have a particular interest in the genetic and cellular basis of variation in seed and grain size.

 My initial project at IBERS involved characterising Natural Accessions and Recombination Inbred Line populations of Brachypodium for variation in traits such as overall plant growth, grain size and harvest index.
 This project is in collaboration with the Sainsbury Lab (Norwich) has allowed traits of interest to be scored against a genetic map for QTL analysis.
 Brachypodium was used for this study because of its relatedness to other agronomically important cereals, its small genome (now sequenced), compact size and rapid life cycle.
+I am still involved in the Brachypodium research programme through international collaborative projects.

 Office Hours (Student Contact Times)